Cuyahoga Soil & Water Conservation District

 Northeast Ohio Regional Sewer District (NEORSD)

 The Sewer District's Regional Stormwater Management Program addresses problems related to stormwater runoff from hard surfaces and is partially funded by the Stormwater fee which appears on residential and business sewer bills.
 Fees are calculated based on the amount of impervious surface area on your property, such as rooftops, driveways, and patios, which create runoff to the sewer system.
 When property owners make changes or improvements on their properties to reduce the amount of runoff affecting the regional storm sewers, they may be eligible for a reduction, or a fee credit.
-Interested property owners can take this Stormwater Survey and sign up for a free consultation.
 Additional information on the Sewer District regional Stormwater Management Program's Stormwater Fee Credit Program, visit the NEORSD website.

 Report a Problem / Request a Service

 Send an email to report problems or request a service.